-This project has produced both individual and an overarching combined heatmaps for commercial shipping, recreational boating, aquaculture, fishing and offshore activities introduction pathways.
+This project has produced both individual and an overarching combined heatmaps for commercial shipping, recreational boating, shellfish gathering/ production and offshore activities introduction pathways.
 The heatmaps have also been overlapped with MPAs in Welsh waters to provide an indication of designated areas at increased risk of marine INNS introduction.
+It should be noted that this report is a baseline that will be used as part of a toolkit to inform biosecurity planning.

-The main coastal areas mapped at being of highest risk of introductions of marine INNS from the commercial shipping introduction pathway are Milford Haven and Holyhead.
+The main coastal areas mapped as being of highest risk of introductions of marine INNS from the commercial shipping introduction pathway are Milford Haven and Holyhead.
 For the recreational boating introduction pathway, the coastal areas at highest risk are around Anglesey, around the Llyn Peninsula, Milford Haven, Swansea and the Severn Estuary.
-For the aquaculture introduction pathway the areas at highest risk are the Dee Estuary, Menai Straits and Loughor Estuary.
-The main coastal area at risk from the commercial fishing introduction pathway is Milford Haven.
+For the shellfish gathering/ production introduction pathway the areas at highest risk are the Dee Estuary, Menai Straits and Loughor Estuary.
 For offshore activities, the main coastal areas at highest risk are the Dee Estuary, areas to the west of Anglesey, Pembroke and an area south of Newport in the Severn Estuary.

-Protected areas with potentially the highest risk of introduction in Wales, based on consideration of the introduction pathways alone, are predominantly located close to sheltered bays, inlets and major ports and harbours.
+Protected areas with potentially the highest risk of introduction in Wales, based on consideration of the introduction pathways included alone, are predominantly located close to sheltered bays, inlets and major ports and harbours.
 This is consistent with the relative intensity of the introduction pathways recognised as dominant vectors of introduction.
 Key areas of overlap with designated sites include in the vicinity of the Dee Estuary, along the north coast of Wales and around Anglesey, Milford Haven, Carmarthen Bay, Swansea Bay and along the south-east coast of Wales.

-The introduction pathways considered within this assessment are unlikely to change substantially in the medium term (20-50 years), possibly with the exception of offshore activities and new aquaculture sites.
+The introduction pathways considered within this assessment are unlikely to change substantially in the medium term (20-50 years), possibly with the exception of offshore activities and new shellfish gathering/ production sites.
 In addition, where such changes do occur, particularly where a marine licence is required, a biosecurity risk assessment is typically required.
 The identified high-risk areas and their overlap with designated sites therefore provides a high-level indication of protected areas that could be at most risk from INNS.
 These sites could be a focus for targeted monitoring programmes to ensure the early detection of INNS and, therefore, facilitate the eradication or control of INNS before further spread.

 It should be, noted, however, that this was a national scale mapping exercise based only on freely available datasets, which themselves have limitations and possible inaccuracies due to incomplete coverage, both temporally and spatially.
 The scorings applied to the input datasets and weightings applied to the introduction pathways are also based on available literature and expert judgement.
 Site-specific activities and conditions will always be an important consideration, as well as temporal variations.
+Fishing was not included in this report due to insufficient data.
+The new inshore vessel monitoring system will provide much more accurate data in the future.

 The heatmaps provide a useful, national scale, position of the relative intensity of risk of introduction of INNS through the pathways assessed.
 Further investigation of target INNS life-history traits and temporal trends in introduction pathways could aid in understanding the likelihood of invasion by particular INNS and an idea of peak periods of invasions.
 This study investigated introduction pathways at a Wales-wide level; for risks at a more localised scale, such as protected sites, higher resolution data specific to the area of interest may improve predictions of the risks of introduction of marine INNS.